'Humbled' Boris Johnson apologises for partygate | Politics

 'Humbled' Boris Johnson apologises for partygate

-British Prime Minister Boris Johnson on Wednesday issued another apology over partygate after top civil servant Sue Grays damning report into breaches of coronavirus lockdown rules at Downing Street concluded leadership failures were behind a culture of rule-breaking within UK government offices.Making a statement in the House of Commons soon after Grays findings were published, Johnson said he took full responsibility for everything that happened and said all the senior management has changed within Downing Street since the time of those rule-breaking parties in 2020-2021.
+British Prime Minister Boris Johnson on Wednesday issued another apology over partygate after a damning inquiry report into breaches of coronavirus lockdown rules at Downing Street concluded leadership failures were behind a culture of rule-breaking within UK government offices, triggering renewed Opposition calls for his resignation.Making a statement in the House of Commons soon after top civil servant Sue Grays findings were published, Johnson said he took full responsibility for everything that happened and said all the senior management has changed within Downing Street since the time of those rule-breaking parties in 2020-2021.

 - Country: